Resilient Oakland Communities & Kids (ROCK)

 Resilient Oakland Communities and Kids (ROCK) builds knowledge about protective factors and resilience, trauma and its impact on children's health and learning, and classroom-based trauma informed practices for early childhood educators while supporting their self-awareness about their own experiences with trauma, and teaches self-care strategies they can use to support their well-being.

-The following are an offering of tools.
-School sites interested in engaging in trauma-informed, resilient building work are encouraged to take a look at these tools, try them on, and modify them to fit their specific contexts.
-It is a hope that these tools serve as a springboard for more conversations about trauma-informed practices and how to cultivate more safe, welcoming, resilient-building learning spaces for both educators and children.
+Educators and school sites interested in engaging in trauma-informed, resilient building work are encouraged to take a look at the tools below, try them on, and modify them to fit their specific contexts.
+These practical tools are offered to serve as a springboard for more conversations about trauma-informed practices and how to cultivate more safe, welcoming, resilient-building learning spaces for both educators and children.

-The following are an offering of tools.
-School sites interested in engaging in trauma-informed, resilient building work are encouraged to take a look at these tools, try them on, and modify them to fit their specific contexts.
-It is a hope that these tools serve as a springboard for more conversations about trauma-informed practices and how to cultivate more safe, welcoming, resilient-building learning spaces for both educators and children.
+Educators and school sites interested in engaging in trauma-informed, resilient building work are encouraged to take a look at the tools below, try them on, and modify them to fit their specific contexts.
+These practical tools are offered to serve as a springboard for more conversations about trauma-informed practices and how to cultivate more safe, welcoming, resilient-building learning spaces for both educators and children.

 - ROCK Classroom Strategies: These slides offer the ROCK classroom strategies in slide format, with many examples.
 Facilitators are encouraged to use these slides to support having conversations with educators about what they are already doing in the classroom and what goals they can set.